AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/software_engineering/swe03_use_a_static_analysis_tool_extensively.rst

 Reference
 +++++++++++

-Power of 10 rule #10: All code must also be checked daily with at least one, but preferably more than one, strong static source code analyzer and should pass all analyses with zero warnings.
+Power of 10 rule #10: "All code must also be checked daily with at least one, but preferably more than one, strong static source code analyzer and should pass all analyses with zero warnings."

 +++++++++++++
 Description